Understanding Obamacare: Its Impact on You in California

 The Covered California website has an online calculator to help determine what your costs will be in 2014.
 For a more detailed breakdown of the penalties, please see the individual and employee section of the guide.

-What Obamacare Means for Businesses In California
+What Obamacare Means for Businesses in California

 Similar rebates are in place to incentivize businesses to offer coverage to their employees, though small businesses, defined as companies with under 50 employees, get more significant rebates.